 21 ounces mini marshmallows

 Pre-measure the 10 cups of cereal into a large bowl and set aside.
 Melt butter in LARGE pot over medium heat and then add marshmallows.
 Stir until marshmallows are completely melted.
 Remove from heat and immediately pour rice cereal into the pot, mixing well until cereal is completely coated and there's no more marshmallow on the bottom of the pot.
-Scoop into 9-inch by 13-inch rectangular pan and with buttered fingers (or spoon if too hot to touch), firmly press cereal evenly into the pan.
+Scoop into 9 x 13-inch rectangular pan and with fingers covered by a plastic sandwich bag (or use a spoon if too hot to touch), firmly press cereal evenly into the pan.
 Do not eat right away as the squares will fall apart if still warm, but they ARE easier to cut into squares while warm.
 Wait until they cool to eat.
-These treats stay soft and chewy for days after.
+These treats stay soft and chewy for days after (if they last that long, which is doubtful *wink*).
 ENJOY!

 A reader posted a suggestion below and I think it's positively wonderful!
 Melt chocolate chips and pour all over the top of the squares.
 And, while the chocolate topping is still melty, decorate the top with Reeses Pieces.